01 August 2024

 Man standing infront of window

 Alumnus Farzad Golchin is the CEO and founder of Novare Potential, a recruitment company that wants to increase diversity in the workplace.
-Anna Nilsen
+Photographer: Anna Nilsen

 On a windy spring day we open the gates to Novare Potential.
 Here, in the middle of Blasieholmen in Stockholm, is where we find the office of the recruitment company working for increased diversity and inclusion in the labour market.
 A beautiful spiral staircase leads up to the second floor where we meet alumnus Farzad Golchin, the company’s CEO and founder.